-Atlanta Disability Discrimination Attorneys
+Atlanta Disability Discrimination Attorney

 There are tens of millions of individuals in America who face physical or mental disabilities that might limit their ability to carry out certain tasks.
 However, these disabilities do not prevent them from being valuable and productive members of society and the workforce.
 Sadly, despite the progress made in recent years, many employers continue to discriminate against employees with disabilities, driven by bias, stereotypes, and ignorance.